Giaxasidis/Giaxasidis/README.md

 # Hi there, I'm KaloudasDev! 👋

 - 🎯 Skilled **FiveM Developer**, delivering optimized **server** and **client** solutions.
-- 🚀 Building scalable **Discord bots** with dashboards and modular architecture.
+- 🚀 Building scalable **Discord Bots** with dashboards and modular architecture.
 - 💻 Proficient in **JavaScript** and **Lua**, focused on efficiency and maintainable code.
 - 🔍 Dedicated to **clean architecture**, **performance**, and **future-ready** practices.